falconzs/cb-framework/README.md

 This and the associated repos are a work in progress and subject to change.

 ## Terminology / Structure
-CB has Bots or Apps which add functionality to a broadcasters rooms.
-Broadcasters can add 1 App and upto 3 Bots.

-The framework provides components to create Apps and Bots, removing the boiler plate code required.
+The framework provides components to create Apps and Bots, removing common boiler plate code and increasing the speed and reliability of development.

 Within the framework there is a bot onto which functionality can be added through plugins.
-Plugins are expected to to be contributed by other coders and discoverable using the tags 'chaturbate', 'bot' and 'plugin'.
-Full details about creating a bot are below.
+Plugins can be contributed by other coders and discoverable using the tags 'chaturbate', 'bot' and 'plugin'.
+Full details about creating a bot and plugins are below.

+More to come about Apps.

 ## Getting Started